NBChub/bgcflow/README.md

 ## Further configuration
 ### Custom Prokka database
-You can add an optional parameters: `prokka-db`, which refer to the location of a `.csv` file containing a list of your custom reference genomes for [`prokka`](https://github.com/tseemann/prokka#option---proteins) annotation:
+You can add an optional parameter: `prokka-db`, which refers to the location of a `.csv` file containing a list of your custom reference genomes for [`prokka`](https://github.com/tseemann/prokka#option---proteins) annotation:
 ```yaml
 projects:
   - name: example